Corey Seager Preview, Player Props: Rangers vs. Mets

-The Texas Rangers and Corey Seager (.550 slugging percentage over his past 10 games, including two homers), take on starter Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+Corey Seager, with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the New York Mets, with Denyi Reyes on the hill, August 30 at 6:40 PM ET.

-He racked up three hits (going 3-for-4 with a double) in his most recent game against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Corey Seager Game Info & Props vs. the Mets